Cardio-AI/cmr-domain-adaptation/README.md

 ## Dataset
-For this work a multi-centric heterogeneous cine-SSFPs CMR TOF data set from the German Competence Network ([link](https://www.kompetenznetz-ahf.de/en/about-us/competence-network/)) for Congenital Heart Defects was used (study identifier: NCT00266188, title: Non-invasive Imaging andExercise Tolerance Tests in Post-repair Tetralogy of Fallot -Intervention and Course in Patients Over 8 Years Old).
+For this work a multi-centric heterogeneous cine-SSFPs CMR TOF data set from the German Competence Network ([link](https://www.kompetenznetz-ahf.de/en/about-us/competence-network/)) for Congenital Heart Defects was used (study identifier: NCT00266188, title: Non-invasive Imaging and Exercise Tolerance Tests in Post-repair Tetralogy of Fallot -Intervention and Course in Patients Over 8 Years Old).
 This TOF dataset constitutes one of the largest compiled data set of this pathology to date.
 The data was acquired at 14 different sites between 2005-2008 on 1.5T and 3T machines; further descriptions can be found in [link to study](https://www.ahajournals.org/doi/epub/10.1161/CIRCIMAGING.111.963637).